ADGEfficiency/programming-resources/computers.md

 Having RAM in sizes like 1024 MB is so that the computer can use it efficiently

-## float 32 vs 64
+## Float 32 vs 64

 float32 is a 32 bit number - float64 uses 64 bits.That means that float64’s take up twice as much memory - and doing operations on them may be a lot slower in some machine architectures.However, float64’s can represent numbers much more accurately than 32 bit floats.They also allow much larger numbers to be stored.

+## Text encoding

+ASCII code for printable characters has been surpassed by UTF 8, which includes ASCII as a subset, and HTML, the code used for websites, has two different color codes in use: HEX code and RGB triplets, for example.

-## Compiled vs interpreted
+## Compiled versus interpreted

 Interpreted (not compiled) = interactive

 No compile time type

-Scripting
+Scripting languages
 - Perl, Bash, Javascript, Ruby, Python
 - not a heavy type system

-## port socket

-I am assuming you are referring to logical uses.
-A port is a logical connection method two end points communicate with.
-Ports operate at the Transport layer of the OSI.
-For example a VPN client connects to a VPN server over Port 1723.
-A socket is one end point of a connection.
-Sockets are a means of plugging the application layer in.
-Sockets are determined by an IP address and port number.
-For example, for a VPN client to connect the client would need to use the socket determined by the port number and IP of the local client.

-## Unix vs Not Unix

-Mac & Linux vs Windows

-## Unix
+## Port and sockets

-Most things are text files

-Terminal runs processes

-Server is just another computer
+Port
+- logical connection method between two end points
+- operate at the Transport layer of the OSI
+- example = VPN client connecting to VPN server over port 1723

+Socket
+- one end point of a connection
+- means of plugging application layer in
+- determined by an IP address and port number
+- example = VPN client connects through a socket determined by the port number and IP of the local client